 Today’s modern classroom often integrates technology into the everyday lesson plan.
 Cell phones are used by students to engage with the teacher’s presentation and videoconferencing allows remote or hybrid students to attend lectures in the comfort of their own home.

 Integrating technology in the classroom is a great way to foster student engagement and create a classroom environment that serves all types of learners.
 Technology can offer different pathways of instruction to fit the needs of each student.
 With new education tools at our disposal, teachers can improve how they conduct in-person classes and provide more flexibility for students through new learning models like HyFlex.

-To help you prepare for the 2021-2022 school year, , we’ve compiled a list of the best tech tools to use in-person, hybrid, or fully remote:
+We predict that education technology will create a learning experience far better than anything we’ve seen before.
+To help prepare teachers, we’ve compiled a list of the best tech tools to use in-person, hybrid, or remotely.